yashobam/AnagramWithDefinitions/README.md

 # AnagramWithDefinitions
-Anagrams of words with definitions
+All possible anagrams of words with definitions

 # How to run it:
 *Make sure that you're in the correct folder*